 “Typically, we suggest being sexually active by yourself or with a partner a couple times a week, but there's no magic formula,” Fretwell continues.
 “What matters is that you’re intentional about regular sexual activity in the same way that you're intentional about what you eat, how you exercise, your skincare routine and the like.”

-Benefits of a Sexual Wellness Routine
+Benefits of Sexual Wellness for Women

 According to Fretwell, regular sexual activity offers a broad range of benefits for women of all ages, including during and after menopause — and experts agree.
 Progressive health systems such as the Mayo Clinic and Harvard Medical School, as well as leading gynecologists around the globe, say regular sexual activity – with or without a partner – can help address and even prevent many of the symptoms that accompany menopause.
 Some benefits can include:3